With the upcoming BT ISDN Shutdown, more and more businesses are making the transition to VoIP.

 PTSN: public switched telephone network

-This is a physical phone line also known as landlines or fixed-line telephones.
-Calls are made over copper telephone lines and fibre telephone lines using analogue signalling, this is known as “traditional telephony”.
-PTSN will be switched off by 2025 to be replaced with ITSP.
+This refers to a physical phone line, also known as landline or fixed-line telephone.
+Calls are transmitted over copper or fibre telephone lines using analogue signalling, a system commonly referred to as “traditional telephony.”
+The Public Switched Telephone Network (PSTN) is scheduled to be phased out by 2025, to be replaced by Internet Telephony Service Providers (ITSP).

 Are you ready to make the switch to VoIP?
 Let’s get started!
 Contact us to get the ball rolling.